Comfortingly delicious is what this Matar Chawal is about. A humble healthy rice dish that you can make in no time.

 Firstly, you fry the onion until it becomes soft and translucent.
 Then you add in the whole spices and fry for a few minutes until they release the aroma.
 After that, you put in the rice and let it fry for a minute or two as you keep stirring it.

-Secondly, you pour in the hot boiling water and boil the rice until all the liquid evaporates.
+Next, you pour in the hot boiling water and let it simmer for a few minutes before you put the rice in.
+Then boil the rice until all the liquid evaporates.

 Top Tips For Best Tasting Green Peas Pulao Rice